 , the Latin name for the moonflower or moon vine, is native to Southern Florida and American tropics.
-The flowers open quickly in the evening and last through the night, remaining open until touched by the morning sun.
+These flowers bloom in the evening time and last through the night, and remain open until kissed by the morning sun.
 This plant got its name not only from its nocturnal blooming habits, but also because the opened flower looks like a full moon and is white in color.
 There are many varieties of moonflower, but this article is about

-Moonflowers are large trumpet-shaped, white flowers with a lovely fragrance, nestled against green heart-shaped leaves.
+Moonflowers are large trumpet-shaped, white flowers with a lovely fragrance, accompanied with green heart-shaped leaves.
 The vines grow to a height ranging from 5-30 m tall with twinning stems.
 The leaves are 5-15 cm long, with a 5-20 cm long stem.
 Though some moonflowers closely resemble morning glories, as they are close cousins, be careful not to mix them up.
 They are hardy in USDA zones 8 to 11.
-They are just perfect to grow in an outdoor eating area or near the bedroom window, where their perfume can sweeten the night air.
+They can be grown in an outdoor eating area or near the bedroom window, where their perfume can sweeten the night air.

 ✓ Site Selection

 Make sure to plant your moonflower vine in an area where they can climb upwards (towards the moon!).
 This plant can reach up to 20 feet, joyfully twinning and twirling around anything in its reach.
 Provide support such as a fence or trellis for vines.
 Plant it along sidewalks and patios, where people are likely to have evening walks.

 Moonflower vines are not rigid about the fertility or texture of soil, though they grow easily from a seed when planted in a somewhat fertile soil.
 When it comes to temperature, a simple formula that would work here is: more sun = more blooms.
 For planting your moonflower vine outside, the temperature should consistently stay between 60 - 70°F. Light requirements are quite adaptable.